ContinentalVC/aether-monorepo/apps/ComprehensiveFramework_README.md

 3. **Performance Optimization**: Intelligent caching, compression, and memory management
 4. **Accessibility Excellence**: WCAG AA compliance with advanced VoiceOver support
 5. **Future-Proof Architecture**: Modular design supporting easy expansion and maintenance
+6. **Package Distribution**: SwiftUI package sharing via SPM with clean monorepo integration and proper versioning

-The framework serves as a solid foundation for building sophisticated, accessible, and performant applications across both iOS and React Native platforms.
+The framework serves as a solid foundation for building sophisticated, accessible, and performant applications across both iOS and React Native platforms, with the added benefit of easy package distribution and sharing capabilities.